Soapbox/css-colors/README.md

 )

-Not requred, but you can addd the Csscolor alias if you want.
+Not required, but you can addd the Csscolor alias if you want.

 'aliases' => array(
     // ...